dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-pull-requests-anyway.md

 ---
 path: /whats-the-point-of-pull-requests-anyway
-date: 2020-08-19T20:07:13.491Z
+date: 2020-08-28T20:07:13.491Z
 title: What's the Point of Pull Requests Anyway?
-description: Why pull requests are the best way to share changes.
+description: Why pull requests are one of the best tools in modern software.
 ---
 ![sharing a bowl of tomateos](../assets/elaine-casap-qghgdbbsnm8-unsplash.jpg)